 1. An MC communication session (MCPTT/MCVideo private call) involving the target user is initiated.

-2. A Session Recording Client (SRC) in the MC service server starts a recording session (see RFC 7866 [RFC7866]) with the recording server.
+2. A Session Recording Client (SRC) in the MC service server starts a recording session (see IETF RFC 7866 [40]) with the recording server.

 3. The MC communication session ends.